Steam locomotion had changed the world, and a series of celebratory steam-hauled train journeys marked the withdrawal of the service in 1968.

 2. Stephenson erecting works, Newcastle (Listed Grade II)

 One of the most important names in early railways is that of the Stephenson engineering dynasty.
 George Stephenson is often referred to as the ‘father of railways’, and his son Robert Stephenson’s erecting works in Newcastle were the first purpose-built railway works in the world, the site where the ‘Rocket’ locomotive was constructed in 1828-29.
 Another early steam locomotive survives in Kent: the ‘Invicta’ (Listed Grade II).
 This locomotive was also designed and constructed by Robert Stephenson, and is logged in surviving records as Locomotive No 12 – the ‘Rocket’ being Locomotive No 11.

 3. Liverpool Road Station, Manchester (Listed Grade I)

 Now the Museum of Science and Industry , Liverpool Road Station in Manchester dates to 1830 and was designed by George Stephenson as the eastern terminus of a dedicated passenger rail line for steam locomotives.
-This was a world first – the earlier Stockton and Darlington Railway being designed with freight, not passengers, in mind.

 At the western end of the Liverpool and Manchester railway line is Lime Street Station (Listed Grade II).
 This 1836 station is the oldest grand terminus mainline station still in use in the world, and was the departure point of the last mainline passenger train to be hauled by steam locomotive power on 11 August 1968.